Lea County Courts – A Practical Guide to Court Records and Services

 Lea County Civil Court Records

-Civil litigation in Lea County is handled by the District Court for cases of broader jurisdiction and by the Magistrate Courts for smaller claims.
+Civil litigation in Lea County moves through the District Court for cases with broader jurisdiction and through the Magistrate Courts for smaller claims.

 District Court.
-The Lea County District Court hears civil matters including contract disputes, property damage, personal injury, condemnation, foreclosure, debt collection, water adjudications, appeals from Magistrate and Municipal Courts, and any civil case not exclusively assigned to another court.
-Civil case records are maintained by the District Court Clerk’s office at 100 N. Love St., Lovington, NM 88260.
+The Lea County District Court hears civil matters covering contract disputes, property damage, personal injury, condemnation, foreclosure, debt collection, water adjudications, appeals from Magistrate and Municipal Courts, and any civil case not exclusively assigned to another court.
+Civil case records are kept by the District Court Clerk's office at 100 N. Love St., Lovington, NM 88260.

 Copy fees for District Court civil records:

 Magistrate Courts.
-The Magistrate Courts handle civil claims within their jurisdictional limit, including small claims and landlord-tenant disputes.
+The Magistrate Courts hear civil claims within their jurisdictional limit, including small claims and landlord-tenant disputes.
 Contact the specific Magistrate Court where the case was filed for record requests.

 Online civil case searches.
-The New Mexico Judiciary Case Lookup allows free searches of civil case docket information by party name or case number.
-Users should select the Lea County District Court or the appropriate Magistrate Court from the court menu.
+The New Mexico Judiciary Case Lookup lets you search civil case docket information for free by party name or case number.
+Select the Lea County District Court or the appropriate Magistrate Court from the court menu to begin.

 Property records.
-The Lea County Clerk serves as the official recording office for all land instruments, including deeds, mortgages, oil and gas leases, powers of attorney, and Uniform Commercial Code filings.
-The clerk’s Liveweb online portal provides searchable indexes for clerk recordings (by reception number, grantor, grantee, or book and page), assessor records (by owner name, property code, or physical address), and treasurer records (by owner number, billing number, or property code).
+The Lea County Clerk is the official recording office for all land instruments — deeds, mortgages, oil and gas leases, powers of attorney, and Uniform Commercial Code filings.
+The clerk's Liveweb online portal gives you searchable indexes for clerk recordings (by reception number, grantor, grantee, or book and page), assessor records (by owner name, property code, or physical address), and treasurer records (by owner number, billing number, or property code).

 Recording fees (Lea County Clerk, per NMSA 14-8-15):